das-labor/panopticon/README.md

 ```

 View it by opening doc/html/index.html in your web browser.

+Panopticon consists of two sub projects: libpanopticon and qtpanopticon.
+The libpanopticon resides in the lib/ directory inside the repository.
+It
+implements all disassembling and analysis functionality.
+The libpanopticon has a test suite that can be found in lib/test/ after
+compilation.

 The qtpanopticon application is a Qt5 GUI for libpanopticon.
 The front
 end uses QtQuick2 that interacts with libpanopticon using a thin C++